-The utility of CT in patients of all ages is undeniable [1-4], and was paralleled by its increasing use over the last decade of the 20th and the first decade of the 21st centuries [5, 6].
-Approximately 11% of the estimated 69 million CT scans performed in the US as of data reported in 2000 and 2007 were performed on children [5-7].
-This use, which obviated other procedures which were more invasive and carried increased acute risks, such as diagnostic rather than therapeutic laparotomies [8] , nevertheless also accrued increased radiation exposure.
-According to the NCRP Report No. 160 [9] in the quarter century between 1980 and 2006, radiation exposure from medical procedures had increased sevenfold, largely secondary to the use of CT and nuclear medicine[7].
+The utility of CT in patients of all ages is undeniable [1-4], and its use expanded markedly over the last decades of the 20th and early 21st centuries [5, 6].
+By 2000 and 2007, approximately 11% of the estimated 69 million CT scans performed annually in the US were in children [5–7].
+This widespread adoption obviated the need for many invasive diagnostic procedures, such as exploratory laparotomies [8], but also contributed to a substantial rise in medical radiation exposure.
+Indeed, the NCRP Report No. 160 documented a sevenfold increase in radiation exposure from medical imaging between 1980 and 2006, largely attributable to CT and nuclear medicine[7, 9].

 The child could be considered the paradigm underscoring the importance of this process.
 Why is this so?
 What makes children different?
 Children differ from adults in a number of important ways relevant to radiation exposure and potential stochastic risks.
 Compared to adults, (1) children are smaller, (2) they are growing, and (3) they have longer remaining lifespans.